attilio23/italian_lotto_game/README.md

   * Ticket:

     It represents a ticket.

+  * Extraction:

+    It represents an extraction.

-* line_content.py:
+  * PrintOutput:

-The file that contains the functions that are used for printing tickets.
+    It manages the printing of the output and the ticket.